My dream is to build a hospital

 Aged just thirteen years old, the war has already taken a heavy toll on Firas.
 In 2012, he fell victim to a bomb.
 His injuries required the amputation of his right leg and he continues to have problems with his left foot.
-With the assistance of Handicap International, Firas has been provided with a prosthesis which has given him back his independence.
+With the assistance of Humanity & Inclusion (HI), Firas has been provided with a prosthesis which has given him back his independence.

 In April 2012, a bomb fell on the home of Firas and his family.
 Severely injured, Firas was immediately taken to Lebanon to receive the medical care he required.